jianchentech/PythonLesson/pythonProject/BeginnerProject/searchAlgorithm.md

 ```

 ### Linear search
 Write a function which implements linear search.
-It should take a list and an element
+It should take a list and number
-as a parameter, and return the position of the element in the list.
-If the element is
+entered by user as a parameter, and return the position of the number entered by user in the list.
+If the entered number is
-not in the list, the function should raise an exception.
-If the element is in the list
+not in the list, the function should return a message like 'The number was not existed
-multiple times, the function should return the first position.
+in Given list'.

 ```
 1. Start from the leftmost element of list and one by one compare x with each element of the list.